Healthedata1/USCDI4-Sandbox/input/pagecontent/screening-and-assessments.md

 - The Gravity project created and maintains the [Social Determinants of Health Screening Assessments And Questions](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1247.206/expansion) value set for the SDOH USCDI Health Assessments Data Element.
 This value set contains both panel and panel item codes.

-   In addition to these concepts, implementers should consider using several SDOH value sets maintained and updated in VSAC by [Multiple Chronic Condition (MCC) Care Plan Implementation Guide] and the HL7 Patent Care work group with support from the National Institute of Health.  (🤔 are these panel, panel item, or clinical judgment codes?)
+   In addition to these concepts, implementers should consider using several SDOH value sets maintained and updated in VSAC by [Multiple Chronic Condition (MCC) Care Plan Implementation Guide] and the HL7 Patent Care work group with support from the National Institute of Health.
+These are panel item codes that may part of a LOINC panel.

 {% include mcc-valueset-list-generator.html %}